 You could also try shopping in these online zero-waste stores.

 This is the book that everyone in America needs.
 It will save you money while you save the planet.

-You can check out 101 Ways To Go Zero Waste By Kathryn Kellogg on Amazon here.
+You can check out 101 Ways To Go Zero Waste By Kathryn Kellogg online here.